 Non-degree student must first have been admitted as a special non-degree seeking student before registering.
-Undergraduate non-degree seeking students are restricted from registering for classes until all degree-seeking students have begun their Phase II of registration (tuition waiver non-degree students may register as noted below) and may do so through the assistance of either the Pre-major Advising Center or the Registrars Office.
+Undergraduate non-degree seeking students are restricted from registering for classes until all degree-seeking students have completed their first two weeks of registration (tuition waiver non-degree students may register as noted below) and may do so through the assistance of either the Pre-major Advising Center or the Registrars Office.
 A student desiring to switch to a degree candidacy status must apply through the Office of Admissions.
 Students desiring to switch to degree-candidacy are cautioned that hours earned while in the special non-degree student status may or may not apply to a major program, depending on the degree requirements.
 Students who have been in a degree seeking status and have been suspended from the university may not apply for readmission as a special non-degree student.

 Tuition Waiver (RU Staff and Faculty)

 If you plan to take a course at Radford University please submit your Tuition Waiver Request Form (PDF) to the Department of Human Resources for approval.
 After approval is received, please bring a copy of the Form to the Registrar's Office beginning the first day of classes in order to be registered for the class.